Energy Crisis

 Well the short answer is… I was deliberate in eating more calories.

-I know, I know, this is not a ground breaking concept but what has been really important for me is to know what to expect in advance and how to change things proactively to help my body better handle the external factors.
+I know, I know, this is not a ground breaking concept but what has been really important for me is to know what to expect in advance and how to change things proactively to help my body better handle these external factors.

 Where I live there are 4 distinct seasons.
 Each season affects my body progressively.

-• By middle of the summer when grass pollen is at its highest my body really starts to feel the effects a bit more.
+By middle of the summer when grass pollen is at its highest my body really starts to feel the effects a bit more.
 I tend to become tired more easily and my energy requirements go up even more.

-• Lastly ragweed picks up in August and doesn’t really quit until October.
+Lastly ragweed picks up in August and doesn’t really quit until October.
 Fall (by far) puts the highest level of stress on my body.

 How can I use this knowledge to my advantage?